Sunday, September 25, 2011

 I was aware of TeleVue’s new 100-degree AFOV marvel, the Ethos.
 How could anyone even on the periphery of amateur astronomy not be?
 But that was not the same as getting a look through one.
 When my good buddy Pat and I were able to borrow one for a few minutes one beautiful winter’s night on the old field at the Chiefland Astronomy Village, the 13mm, and I got a look at M42, the deal was sealed.
 My bank account would suffer.
 Badly.
 To the tune of about 600 bucks, which was, as when the Nagler bowed in, more than I ever dreamed of paying for any ocular.

-What I loved and still love about the Ethoses is not just that 100-degree apparent field, which fulfills all my spacewalk dreams, but the fact that that aside they are just damned good eyepieces.
-Mechanically, the Es are very finely done, as you’d expect, if big and heavy, as you’d also expect.
+What I loved and still love about the Ethoses is not just that 100-degree apparent field, which fulfills all my spacewalk dreams, but the fact that that aside they are just good eyepieces.
+Mechanically, the Ethoses are very nicely done--well, except for their eyecups, which like to fall off and hide in the grass--if big and heavy, as you’d expect.
 Optically?
-The sharpness and contrast they display is incredible.
-Despite the 13mm’s much wider field, it is better in these respects than my much loved 12mm (which soon went to the Astromart).
+The sharpness and contrast they display is outstanding.
+Despite the 13mm’s much wider field, it is better in these respects than my much loved 12mm (which soon went to Astromart).
 Edge of field?
 Free from aberrations and bee-you-ti-ful.

 Which don’t mean, of course, that the eyepiece won’t display coma in a fast telescope.
 Some newbies and some not so newbies wonder if very expensive, very good eyepieces will dispel the coma comets.
 The answer is “no.” I know of no eyepiece with a built-in coma corrector, which is what would be needed to do that.
 Good eyepieces like the Ethoses can reduce other aberrations—like astigmatism—and make the edge look better than it would with a less capable eyepiece, however.